How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 StageIt, Veeps, and Moment House (now acquired by Patreon) run paid virtual concerts.
 You set ticket prices (typically £5-15), and the platform of choice takes 10-30% of sales depending on which service and what plan you’re on.
 Fans buy tickets in advance, then receive an access link to watch the private stream.

 This works better than platform monetisation for established artists with engaged fanbases.
 You’re not gambling on random viewers sending you Super Chats.
 You’ve pre-sold 50-200 tickets at £10 each, and you know your revenue before performing.
-A client ran some quarterly StageIt shows in 2024, averaging 85 ticket sales at £12 per show.
+A Rotterdam-based artist we work with ran quarterly StageIt shows through 2024, averaging 85 ticket sales at £12 per show.
 That’s £1,020, and roughly £820 after platform fees.
 For some added perspective that is equivalent to anywhere between 205,000-273,000 Spotify streams for the same amount of remuneration.
 Just let that sink in.

 You’ll need to actually promote ticketed shows.
 You’ll need to email your contacts list 2 weeks before, promote social media posts 3-4 times in that window, and send a reminder email 24 hours before the showtime.
 You can anticipate that roughly 8-12% of your email list will convert to ticket purchases if you’ve built the genuine engagement.
 Lower than 5% conversion means your list isn’t warm enough yet, or your ticket price is wrong for your audience.